achebatarev/.dotfiles/README.md

 ### Neovim

-- [ ] Fix debugging with the new lazy config
 - [ ] Allow to debug in docker container
 - [ ] Simplify git push/pull to/from a new branch and git checkout
 - [ ] Allow to configure linters and formatters and type checkers